-If you’re getting a lot of reviews on a lot of different platforms and are struggling to keep up with replying on them all, use a tool like ReviewTrackers which automatically integrates with most major review platforms, pulls all your reviews into the one place and then lets you track and reply to all reviews from the one platform saving a lot of time.
+If you’re getting a lot of reviews on a lot of different platforms and are struggling to keep up with replying on them all, use a tool like ReviewTrackers or Podium which automatically integrates with most major review platforms, pulls all your reviews into the one place and then lets you track and reply to all reviews from the one platform saving a lot of time.

 You can take thanking your positive reviewers to the next level if you can measure how many people read that review on your own website or the review website – simply update them later and let them know how many people they’ve helped which will show them how valuable it was them taking the time to write the review.